 fpdc= front post double crochet.

-Row 1: 2ch, 1 dc in 3rd chain of the hook, continue with dc until the end of the row.
+1. Row 1: chain 2 (don’t count as a stitch), double crochet in 3rd chain from the hook, continue crocheting double crochet in every chain until the end of the row.

 At the beginning this pattern may seem a little bit difficult, but actually is very easy, just be patient and you’ll see how beautiful it is and I’m sure you will enjoy it.